Advanced Nurse Practitioner (ANP)

-Our Healthcare Assistants support practice nurses with their daily work and carry out tasks such as ECGs, blood pressure, certain vaccinations (e.g. B12s and flus) and compression bandaging (following nurse assessment).
+Our Healthcare Assistants support practice nurses with their daily work and carry out tasks such as taking blood, ECGs, certain vaccinations (e.g. B12s and flus) and compression bandaging (following nurse assessment).
 They are also qualified to carry out NHS Health Checks, and to give stop smoking advice and guidance.
 They may act as a chaperone when a patient or doctor requests one.

-Practice management is involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.
-The managers supports the GPs and other medical professionals with delivering patient services and also helps to develop extended services to enhance patient care.
+Our Practice Manager is Amy Lacey and she is involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.
+The manager supports the GPs and other medical professionals with delivering patient services and also helps to develop extended services to enhance patient care.

 Receptionists provide an important link for patients with the practice and are your initial contact point for general enquiries.
 They can provide basic information on services and results and direct you to the right person depending on your health issue or query.
-Receptionists make most of the patient appointments with the GPs and nurses.
-They also perform other important tasks such as issuing dealing with financial claims, dealing with patient records and carrying out searches and practice audits.
+Receptionists make most of the patient appointments with all members of our clinical team.
+They also perform other important tasks such as dealing with financial claims, maintaining patient records and carrying out searches and practice audits.

 Our dedicated dispensing team are responsible for the accurate processing of medication requests, checking that any investigations or reviews have been completed if necessary before issuing medication.
 We have a prescription clerk who provides valuable support to our department and is our main frontline patient facing staff member.
 We have five dispensers who assemble the medication at our Marlborough site in a secure and timely manner, all of whom have qualified in Dispensing medication to an NVQ2 level equivalent.
 They keep up to date with medication shortages and liaise with pharmacies and wholesalers on the supply of prescribed drugs.